Welcome to the

 What we do

-Andrea Edlow, MD, MSc, is an Associate Professor of Obstetrics and Gynecology at Harvard Medical School and a Maternal-Fetal Medicine specialist at Massachusetts General Hospital, where she is the Director of Obstetric Research.
+Andrea Edlow, MD, MSc, is an Associate Professor of Obstetrics and Gynecology at Harvard Medical School and a Maternal-Fetal Medicine specialist at Massachusetts General Hospital, where she is the Vice Chair of Research for the Department of OB/Gyn.

 The Edlow laboratory investigates the effects of maternal immune activation on fetal brain development and offspring behavior, and how these effects are modified by placental immune alterations and fetal sex.